What Nonprofits Can Learn from Public Radio about Storytelling

 Listen to this story I made about Antoine Jenkins canvassing for Barack Obama in Las Vegas, Nevada.

 Like many other radio producers, I used a digital recorder, headphones and an omnidirectional microphone.
 Many reporters are now using smart phones to record audio, especially in situations where bulky recording equipment isn’t feasible.
-SoundCloud’s app on iPhone and Droid is an incredibly easy way to record and post directly to the web and other social media (think Instagram for audio).
+SoundCloud’s app on iPhone and Android is an incredibly easy way to record and post directly to the web and other social media (think Instagram for audio).
 This could be a great tool for nonprofits to use at community events or gatherings.

 Here’s two practical tips I’ve learned from recording interviews: